SeryioGonzalez/Azure_IoT_Lab/device/README.md

 ![Snapshot](../images/simulated-3.PNG "Azure VM")

 ## Validate the VM configuration before creation
 Once the VM configuration is OK, the following green mark will show up, so the VM creation can be triggered.
-Click "Create" if you see "Validation passed".
-It not, verify any missing parameters"
+Click **Create** if you see **Validation passed**.
+It not, verify any missing parameters
 ![Snapshot](../images/simulated-4.PNG "Azure VM")

 ## VM is already created